nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### proof

 The `proof` field is only relevant when the `url` field is set.
 It is ignored when `url` is not set.
+The `proof` field gives the operator the option to authenticate the `url` field.

 Since the `url` can be set to an arbitrary value - without consent of the entity it points to - the `proof` field tells interested parties how they can verify the `url` value.
 A relay operator can choose one out of two options to establish a proof (proofs can not be combined), they are also the two possible field values:

-* uri
+* uri-rsa
-* dns-rsa-sha1
+* dns-rsa

-The "uri" method is preferred over "dns-rsa-sha1" because it is easier to setup if a webserver is available and faster when performing proof verfications.
+The "uri-rsa" method is preferred over "dns-rsa" because it is easier to setup if a webserver is available and faster when performing proof verfications.
 The DNS based option SHOULD only be used when no webserver is available.
 All relays using a given `url` value MUST have the same consistent `proof` value.
 You can not use multiple distinct `proof` values within a single group of relays using a certain `url` value.

 Tools performing proof checks SHOULD re-verify it at least every 6 months.

-#### uri
+#### uri-rsa

-The "uri" proof method uses the "tor-relay" well-known URI to fetch the Tor relay IDs (fingerprints) from a fixed location on the `url` domain for verification.
+The "uri" proof method uses the "tor-relay" well-known URI to fetch the RSA SHA1 Tor relay fingerprints from a fixed location on the `url` domain for verification.

 Example: If the `url` points to "https://example.com", the verification process fetches the relay fingerprints from (the path and filename is static and defined in [Tor proposal 326](https://gitlab.torproject.org/tpo/core/torspec/-/blob/master/proposals/326-tor-relay-well-known-uri-rfc8615.md)):

 https://example.com/.well-known/tor-relay/rsa-fingerprint.txt

-The file contains RSA SHA1 relay fingerprints - one per line.
-It is not required that all listed relay IDs point to running relays.
+The text file contains the RSA SHA1 relay fingerprints from that entity - one per line.
+It is not required that all listed relay fingerprints point to running relays.

 Note: This URI MUST be accessible via HTTPS regardless whether the `url` uses HTTPS or not.
 The URI MUST NOT redirect to another domain.

-Tor proposal 326 can define additional files in the well-known "tor-relay" folder containing future relay ID formats that can be used to achieve the same goal (retrieve and verify relay IDs) in the future.
-It is recommended to always use the latest relay ID file format when setting up the proof and performing proof verifications.

-#### dns-rsa-sha1
+#### dns-rsa

+The "dns-rsa" proof method uses DNS instead of HTTPS and places the RSA SHA1 relay fingerprint in DNS TXT records.
-The "dns-rsa-sha1" proof method requires DNSSEC to be enabled on the domain located in the `url` field to prevent/detect DNS manipulation in transit.
+DNSSEC MUST be enabled on the domain located in the `url` field to ensure the integrity of DNS records.

 When choosing this method (for example because no webserver is available) the operator creates a DNS TXT record for each relay to proof the `url` field.

 These DNS TXT records look as follows (example: `url:example.com`):